website-search

 product_compare_contextARead-onlyIdempotentInspect

 Load Lenny Zeltser's comparative analysis framework for evaluating multiple security companies side by side.
 Returns structured scoring rubric, evaluation dimensions, evidence tiering guidance, and comparison-type-specific instructions.
 Requires comparative analysis content.
-Your product plans are never sent to this server—guidelines flow to your AI for local analysis.
+This server never requests your product plans and instructs your AI to keep them local—guidelines flow to your AI for local analysis.

 | Name | Required | Description | Default |